b-studios/jquery.create/README.md

 An Object-Orientation System for jQuery
 =======================================

-**WARNING** This plugin is in early development stage and only tested in Chromium/Linux!
-Of course [jquery](http://jQuery.com) is required for this plugin to work.
+**WARNING** This plugin is in early development stage and only tested in Chromium 13.0/Linux and Firefox 7.01/Linux Of course [jquery](http://jQuery.com) is required for this plugin to work.

 Features